ravelantunes/CarND-LaneLines-P1/README.md

 #**Finding Lane Lines on the Road**

 This is my first project for the Udacity Self-Driving Nanodegree.
-This project was challenging and fun to work, and forced me to a lot of catch up with certain skills that I haven't had the chance to use much before, like Numpy, Hough Transform, OpenCV, and Jupyter Notebook.
+This project was challenging and fun to work on, and forced me to a lot of catch-up with certain skills that I haven't had the chance to use much before like Numpy, Hough Transform, OpenCV, and Jupyter Notebook.

 ### Reflection